R35007/Mock-Server/README.md

 ### **MockServer**

-This is a constructor to initialize the routes, config, middlewares, Injectors.
+This is a constructor to initialize the routes, config, middlewares, Injectors, store.

 ```js
 const { MockServer } = require("@r35007/mock-server");